At some point in your career, usually, sooner than later, you will need to write a grant proposal to ensure yourself a paid research position.

 Axa offers Future Research Leader Fellowships, a funding scheme aiming at supporting young promising researchers on a priority topic aligned with AXA and the Society.
 The AXA Research Fund only partners with academic or non-academic institutions located within countries where the AXA Group has insurance operations.

 Funding up to 10 postdoctoral fellowships per year, with a duration of 5 years in new areas of science, engineering and social sciences.
 The research project departs from the mainstream of research in one’s particular discipline and it is conducted in any research institution anywhere in the world.
 The proposal demonstrates a ‘willingness to engage in a dialogue on relevant social, cultural, political or economic issues across the frontiers of your particular discipline’.
-The applicant should hold a PhD degree since no more than 5 years and be maximum 34 years old.
+The applicant should hold a PhD degree for no more than 5 years and be a maximum of 34 years old.
 Next deadline: 15.01.2019

 The German Academic Exchange Service.
 They support students, researchers and artists from and to Germany.
 They have exchange programs that serve foreigners and Germans or foreigners who have been carrying out their main working activity (for example the PhD) in Germany, want to go abroad and return afterwards in Germany.